Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Estimation of UBSR.

+Each realization of $\Z$ yields a possibly different solution to \cref{eq:saa_deterministic}.
+Therefore, we first quantify the estimation error for a single realization.
+In fact, we make the analysis even more general and view the SAA estimator given by \cref{eq:saa_deterministic} as a function of $m$ real numbers, denoted as $\mathbf{z} \in \Rel^m$.
+Thus, we do not restrict $\mathbf{z}$ to be a realization of $\Z$ and instead, $\mathbf{z}$ is any vector in $\Rel^m$.
+Formally, let $m\geq 1$, and let the function $\srt^m:\Rel^m \to \Rel$ be defined as

-Since $\lambda$ lies in the interior of the range of $l$, it is easy to verify that $\srm{\mathbf{z}}$ satisfies the constraint in (\ref{eq:sr-m-definition}) with equality, if the loss function $l$ is continuous.
+Since $\lambda$ lies in the interior of the range of $l$, it is easy to verify that $\srm{\mathbf{z}}$ satisfies the constraint in (\ref{eq:sr-m-definition}) with equality for any continuous loss function $l$.
 This implies that for all $\mathbf{z} \in \Rel^d$,